lino-framework/lino/docs/tutorials/quickstart/mysite/index.rst

     That's needed because of the non-ascii **ì** in "Lino Così" in line 3.

 #.
-We import settings from Lino Così,
+We import settings from one of the :ref:`out-of-the-box projects
-    one of the :ref:`out-of-the-box projects <lino.projects>` included with Lino.
+    <lino.projects>` included with Lino.

 #.
 Then we define a :setting:`SITE` setting,
     an instance of the :class:`Site <lino.site.Site>` class,